chris-langager/dear-future-me/README.md

 # Dear Future Me

 A simple app to send messages to your future self.
-The goal is to build something "real" to learn some new web technologies.
+I wanted to build something "real" to learn some new web technologies.

 ## Tech used